- Why You'll Never Regret Learning How to Play Guitar.

 Wit a few indispensable guitar accessories like a pick, capo, and metronome you are ready to go!
 You’ll be playing like Clapton soon enough…

-Whether you take guitar courses with an instructor or you play alone in your room, the effect is the same: you’ll loosen up by playing those 6 strings (and this goes for all styles, be it on a classical bass, acoustic bass, blues guitar, rock guitar, or rhythm guitar).
+Whether you take guitar courses with an instructor, follow an online guitar course, or you play alone in your room, the effect is the same: you’ll loosen up by playing those six strings (and this goes for all styles, be it on a classical bass, acoustic bass, blues guitar, rock guitar, or rhythm guitar).
+Whether it's jazz guitar you play or the chord progression of your favorite songs by Hendrix you practice, all of this will help.

 According to a double study led by Loma Linda University in California and its School of Medicine, stress is significantly reduced as soon as one plays an instrument like the guitar.